12-year-old with chronic conditions dies of COVID-19, DPH says

-PIERCE COUNTY, Ga. — One of the latest COVID-19 related deaths reported in Georgia is a 12-year-old from the southeastern part of the state.
+PIERCE COUNTY, Ga. — One of the latest COVID-19 related deaths reported in Georgia is a 12-year-old boy from the southeastern part of the state.

 The Georgia Department of Public Health confirmed the child's death Tuesday.
 The death was reported in Pierce County; the child had chronic conditions according to DPH.